Davidevlops/My-2024/README.md

 I went on google myself to make some research, I asked people who have served there before on their opinions and all of them said the same thing on serving there.
 I thought about another and later felt like i needed to pick the state i naturally reside in as i don't want to start moving luggages all around.
 NYSC registration came, did everything in my capacity to see that i must register and follow the batch.
-Call up number came out and i gave one of the surest plug in Nigeria for direct posting to the state. everything worked out fine and i posted to the state i reside in Normally
+Call up number came out and i gave one of the surest plug in Nigeria for direct posting to the state. everything worked out fine and i posted to the state i reside in Normally.
+I have always dreaded camp but my family